 Enabling the Accessibility Menu

 The accessibility menu can be enabled either by hitting the tab key when the page first loads or by clicking the accessibility menu icon that appears on the corner of the page.
 After triggering the accessibility menu, please wait a moment for the accessibility menu to load in its entirety.

 continues its efforts to constantly improve the accessibility of its site and services in the belief that it is our collective moral obligation to allow seamless, accessible and unhindered use also for those of us with disabilities.

 In an ongoing effort to continually improve and remediate accessibility issues, we also regularly scan with UserWay's Accessibility Scanner to identify and fix every possible accessibility barrier on our site.
 Despite our efforts to make all pages and content on fully accessible, some content may not have yet been fully adapted to the strictest accessibility standards.
 This may be a result of not having found or identified the most appropriate technological solution.

 If you are experiencing difficulty with any content on or require assistance with any part of our site, please contact us during normal business hours as detailed below and we will be happy to assist.

 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

 Maintaining positive cash flow and preventing shortfall crises is largely a matter of understanding where the money is going and where it has gone in the past, so in addition to preparing projections we’ll look back and prepare historical statements from which you can learn.
-In addition to that, we’ll help you set up a framework for your business to better manage your cash flow, accelerating your cash collection techniques and putting effective policies into place, creating a payment schedule and policy that works for your business, and making the most of your idle cash.
+In addition to that, we’ll help you with all the pieces that can improve your cash flow, including obtaining reliable and reputable lines of credit, accelerating your cash collection techniques and putting effective policies into place, creating a payment schedule and policy that works for your business, and making the most of your idle cash.